MIT Undergraduate Tuition

 If you are an international student considering attending MIT, be sure to research the financial aid options available to you and reach out to the university’s financial aid office for more information.

-How Do I Get a Full Scholarship to MIT?
+How Do You Get a Full Scholarship to MIT?

 What documents are necessary and when financial assistance applications are due differ depending on whether you are a prospective student or a returning student.